 Chad's experience includes advising:

-- a Chinese state-owned enterprise in ad hoc proceedings seated in Hong Kong regarding debt investments in oil and gas interests in Africa
+- a Chinese state-owned enterprise in ad hoc arbitration proceedings seated in Hong Kong regarding debt investments in oil and gas interests in Africa

 - a Chinese state-owned enterprise and its subsidiary in SIAC arbitration seated in Singapore relating to an acquisition of oil and gas assets in the North Sea